The peculiar statistical mechanics of Optimal Learning Machines: Introduction

-This paper considers an ensemble of optimisation problems that interpolates between the REM and systems that generate efficient representations of high dimensional data, which we call optimal learning machines (OLM).
-As shown in Ref. \cite{EfficientRep}, OLM are characterised by an exponential distribution of energy levels or, equivalently, by a linear behaviour of the entropy\footnote{The entropy is defined as the logarithm of the number of energy levels at energy $E$.} $S(E)=\nu E +S_0$ with the energy.
-A brief account of this result is given in the appendix.
-This property manifests, in finite samples, in the occurrence of broad frequency distributions -- a phenomenon called {\em statistical criticality} \cite{Mora,statcrit} -- which is ubiquitous in empirical data (see e.g. \cite{statcrit,zipf,retina,immune}) as well as in efficient representations in statistical learning \cite{SMJ,MDL}.
-The parameter $\nu$ gauges the trade-off between signal and noise -- or relevance and resolution, using the terminology of Ref. \cite{EfficientRep} -- in the representation.
-The case $\nu=1$ marks the point where further compression by one bit, generates exactly one bit of relevant information, and it corresponds to Zipf's law\footnote{Zipf's law is the observation that the frequency of the $r^{\rm th}$ most frequent outcome in a dataset scales as $1/r$.} \cite{ACL,Mora}, which characterises several systems that supposedly express efficient representations \cite{zipf,retina,immune,SMJ,Hennig}.
-This suggests that understanding the properties of systems with exponential energy density, which is the aim of this paper, may shed light both on optimal learning machines in artificial intelligence, and on living systems whose behaviour relies on the efficiency of the representation they form of their environment \cite{TkacikBialek2014,Hidalgo}.
+Here we focus on a particular ideal limit of what we call {\em optimal learning machines} (OLM).
+These are machines that extract representations that are maximally informative on the generative process of the states of the environment or of the data.
+It has been shown \cite{EfficientRep} that OLM so defined, are characterised by an exponential distribution of energy levels, independently of architectural details or of the nature of what is represented.
+This implies a linear behaviour of the entropy\footnote{The entropy here is defined as the logarithm of the number of energy levels at energy $E$.} $S(E)=\nu E +S_0$ with the energy.
+This prediction can be tested empirically since it implies {\em statistical criticality} in a finite sample, as shown in Refs. \cite{Mora,statcrit}.
+This phenomenon amounts to the observation of broad frequency distributions, i.e. that the number of states observed $k$ times in the sample behaves as $m_k\sim k^{-\nu-1}$.
+Statistical criticality is ubiquitous in empirical data of natural systems that supposedly express efficient representations (see e.g. \cite{statcrit,zipf,retina,immune}) as well as in efficient representations in statistical learning \cite{SMJ,Hennig,MDL}.
+The parameter $\nu$ gauges the trade-off between signal and noise, and Ref. \cite{EfficientRep} shows that the point $\nu=1$ corresponds to the most compressed lossless representation.
+In a finite sample, the case $\nu=1$ corresponds to Zipf's law\footnote{Zipf's law is the observation that the frequency of the $r^{\rm th}$ most frequent outcome in a dataset scales as $1/r$ or that the number of outcomes observed $k$ times behaves as $m_k\sim k^{-2}$.} \cite{ACL,Mora}, which is observed e.g. in language \cite{zipf}, neural coding \cite{retina} and the immune system \cite{immune}.
+In deep neural networks, Ref. \cite{SMJ} shows that layers with $\nu\approx 1$ are those that best reproduce the statistics of the training sample.
+This lends some support to the idea that biological systems and machine learning operates close to the ideal limit of OLM.

+This evidence suggests that understanding the properties of systems with exponential energy density may shed light both on learning machines in artificial intelligence as well as in Nature \cite{TkacikBialek2014,Hidalgo}.
+This is the goal of the present paper.
+Our goal is to reveal the peculiar properties of systems with exponential energy density within a wider class of systems.
+This is done studying systems with a stretched exponential density of states, that interpolates between OLM and more familiar physical systems, such as the Random Energy Model (REM) \cite{REM}.